-If you’ve got time and budget and looking for more adventures, there are a few reef dives not far from Tweed Heads, such as Cook Island and Nine-Mile Reef.
+If you’ve got time and budget and looking for more adventures in Australia, there are a few reef dives not far from Tweed Heads, such as Cook Island and Nine-Mile Reef.
 But you’ll need a boat to get there.

 The best time to dive Tweed Heads

 This article is by no mean replacing a dive plan.
 Things change and conditions are different every day.
 These tips are here to help but don’t entirely rely on them to plan your dive.

 The best time of the day to dive Tweed Heads is at high tide.
-The water has been coming from the ocean so it gives you higher chances of having a good visibility (don’t expect more than 10 m though).
+The water has been coming from the ocean so it gives you higher chances of having good visibility (don’t expect more than 10 m though).

 The mouth of the Tweed River is also subject to currents so aiming for slack time is the best for safety.
 There’ll still be current, which makes the Tweed River a good drift dive.